May 15, 2025 by Klaus Crow

 “After the Thrill Is Gone” was written by Don Henley and Glenn Frey of the Eagles.
 The song was released on the band’s 1975 album One of These Nights.

-Henley mentioned that he and Frey were aware of the B.B.
-King song “The Thrill Is Gone” and used it as a starting point for exploring what happens once the initial thrill in life or love diminishes.
-He described it as looking at the question, “Now that the thrill is gone, what comes next?”
+Henley said he and Frey knew B.B.
+King’s song ‘The Thrill Is Gone’ and used it as a starting point to explore what happens after the initial thrill in life or love fades.

 The guitar work on the track was performed by both Bernie Leadon and Don Felder.
 Leadon played the pedal steel guitar, adding a country vibe, while Felder contributed the lead guitar parts.